ChristianCricchi/shelly-s_corner/README.md

 - The shopping bag page displays the items that the user has added while browsing the site.
 If the cart is empty, a message is shown along with a button to return to shopping.
 - **Quantity / Update**: Users can modify the quantity of each item in the cart and update the total.
 Controls are in place to limit the quantity between 1 and 99, with informative messages for invalid attempts.
-- **Remove item**: It's possible to completely remove items from the bag.
+- **Remove item**: It is possible to completely remove items from the bag.
 - **Product image**: Product images are clickable to return to the product page.
 - **Subtotal**: The subtotal for each product updates automatically when the quantity is modified.
 - **Free delivery threshold**: If the amount is below the £100 threshold for free shipping, a message appears indicating how much more is needed to reach it.